nicklalone/CIST_2500/12_ANOVA-Start of Regression/Day1.md

 ## <a id = "ANOVA"></a> What is ANOVA?

+The easiest way to describe ANOVA is to talk about how it sees variance.
+At it's core, ANOVA tests if there is a statistically significant difference between subgroups or multiple samples gathered the same way.

+It's history and creation is perhaps useful to illustrate the point.
+ANOVA appeared around  the 1920's where a dude was trying to understand how different fertilizers impacted potatoes.
+He created the test to analyze the differences among the crop yields.

+And it worked.
+We have used it for similar tests since that time!

 ## <a id="ingredients"></a> Ingredients

+This is the glossary from the appendix.
+Each of these terms is useful for you and useful for referring to later.

 * ***ANOVA table**: A table used to summarize the analysis of variance computations and results.
 It contains columns showing the source of variation, the sum of squares, the degrees of freedom, the mean square, the F value(s), and the p-value(s).